Ice rinks in Hong Kong: History

-1972 - The First Ice Rink
+1972: The first ice rink

 In a subtropical city like Hong Kong, there is no ice and snow in winter.
 Ice skating was not available to the locals until the 1st artificial ice rink was built in Lai Chi Kwok Amusement Park or commonly called "Lai Yuen".

 Note: A newspaper mentioned that there was an ice rink in a private club as early as 1940.
 As there is no other supporting that it was an artificial rink, it was included in this record.

-1982 - The First Shopping Mall Ice Rink
+1982: The first shopping mall ice rink

 Swire Properties opened the first-ever shopping mall ice rink in Cityplaza or commonly known as "Taikoo Shing".
 Although it was small rink, the ice rink got so popular that the rink was moved from Cityplaza Phase 1 to Cityplaza Phase 2, a much larger ice surface.

-1990 to 1991 - Grow from 2 rinks to 5 rinks
+1990–1991:Growth from two rinks to five

 Shopping Malls owner, seeing the successful story of Cityplaza Ice Palace, followed suits.
 3 new ice rinks opens in 6 months time: